Harmonium (film): Plot

 Toshio (Furutachi), his wife Akie (Tsutsui), and their daughter Hotaru (Shinokawa) live a banal existence.
 Toshio operates a machine shop in his garage when suddenly an old acquaintance of Toshio's, Yasaka (Asano) arrives to help out at the shop.
 Hotaru practices the harmonium but is obviously a novice.
-Yasaka had just been released from prison and so without a permanent place to stay, Toshio takes him in as an assistant.
+Yasaka, who always wears white, had just been released from prison and so without a permanent place to stay, Toshio takes him in as an assistant.
 Yasaka bonds with Hotaru, helping her with her music, and being helpful around the shop and house.
 Yasaka reveals to Akie that he was imprisoned for eleven years as a result of murder, asks for forgiveness for not mentioning this earlier, and slowly Yasaka becomes a greater part of the family.
-Yasaka and Akie have some romantic feelings for each other, and Toshio becomes suspicious as the family goes on a river trip.
+Yasaka and Akie have some romantic feelings for each other, and kiss each other at several points.
+Toshio becomes suspicious about them as the family goes on a river trip.
 The movie also reveals that Yasaka is bitter about taking the blame for the murder, which Toshio participated in.

-Later when they return, when Toshio is out of the house, Yasaka oversteps his bounds trying to kiss Akie and she pushes him away.
-After this he goes for a walk and sees Hotaru.
+At this point in the film, Toshio removes his white clothes, revealing a red shirt underneath, which he wears for the rest of the film.
+Later, when Toshio is out of the house, Yasaka oversteps his bounds trying to have sex with Akie, who pushes him away.
+After this, he goes for a walk and sees Hotaru.
 Later, Toshio finds Hotaru, injured and unresponsive, with Yasaka standing over her.
 Yasaka stands, shouting Toshio's name repeatedly, but Toshio does not respond as he is preoccupied with his daughter.
 Yasaka then walks off and disappears.